rob-myers/rob-myers.github.io/docs/plan.md

 - Revisit navgraphs
   - ✅ Precompute pathfinding navgraph on server
   - 🚧 Use an extension of BaseGraph (with double-edges)
+    - ✅ Define `FloorGraph` and `FloorGraph.from`
+    - ✅ Extend approach of Pathfinding to FloorGraph datatype
+    - ✅ Compute FloorGraph in geomorph json
+    - ✅ Go back to navZone in json because _much smaller_
+    - 🚧 Clean away unnecessary code e.g. `Pathfinding`?
   - Link them to doors

 - Rename: `holes` -> `rooms`, `holesWithDoors` -> `roomsWithDoors`.